kubeshop/tracetest/docs/docs/live-examples/pokeshop/use-cases/import-pokemon.md

-# Pokeshop API - Import Pokemon
+# Pokeshop API - Import Pokemon from Queue

 This use case showcases a more complex scenario involving an async process.
 Usually, when working with microservices, there are use cases where some of the processing needs to happen asynchronously, for example, when triggering a user notification, generating reports or processing a payment order.
 With this endpoint, we provide an example of how users can implement trace-based testing for such scenarios.